 Google India has taken the initiative of working with various stake holders of the internet eco system in India to grow Indian Languages on the internet.
-Through this effort India is expected to from the internet user base from the current 250 million to 500 million by 2017, majority of whom will be from mobile internet users.
+Through this effort, India is expected to from the internet user base from the current 250 million to 500 million by 2017, a majority of whom will be from mobile internet users.

 Every year IAMAI does a great job in releasing a report on Local Language (Indic) usage in India.
 Few highlights from “Local Language Report 2013” are listed below, Read more on 43% of the non-users of the Internet in India are willing to go online if content is provided in local language…